 The investigation suggests the common possible sources of the outbreak are contamination of water sources, and socioeconomic factors have been emphasized as risk factors in the literature.
-Collectively, our findings show that the diarrheal outbreak in Karachi symptomatically mimicked vibrio cholera infection; however, only seven stool samples were positive for the pathogen that has potentially spread through contaminated drinking water sources.
+Our findings show that the diarrheal outbreak in Karachi symptomatically mimicked vibrio cholera infection; however, only seven stool samples were positive for the pathogen that has potentially spread through contaminated drinking water sources.
 Further studies are needed to determine the cause of low positivity for vibrio cholera and investigate other possible causes, such as enteric viruses.
-This outbreak presented with acute kidney failure, although mild but could have led to life-threatening dehydration.
-We suggest the government should provide mass education about the use of such water purification techniques along with surveillance of water supply pipelines, sewage and water pipelines should be appropriately separated and explore future recommendations that could prevent the recurrence of acute diarrheal outbreaks in Pakistan.
+This outbreak presented mild acute kidney failure, which could have led to lifethreatening dehydration.
+We suggest the government should provide mass education about using such water purification techniques along with surveillance of water supply pipelines, sewage and water pipelines should be appropriately separated and explore future recommendations that could prevent the recurrence of acute diarrheal outbreaks in Pakistan.

-Ethical permission: Dow University of Health Sciences IRB letter No. IRB-2617/DUHS/Approval/2022/-1002, dated: 30-08-2022.
+Ethical permission: Dow University of Health Sciences IRB letter No. IRB-2617/DUHS/ Approval/2022/-1002.